OpenVisualCloud/Media-Transport-Library/doc/build.md

 cd ..
 ```

-Next, rebuild the Intel® Media Transport Library.
+Next, rebuild the Media Transport Library.
 IMTL will reuse the build flags from DPDK.

 ```bash
 cd $imtl_source_code